Mark Romanczuk

-Mark J. Romanczuk represented the United States in numerous international baseball tournaments.
 He won a silver medal for the nation's national team in the 2003 Pan American Games.
 In the 2004 World University Baseball Championship, he won a gold medal.

 Romanczuk also won the Louisville Slugger Freshman of the Year award in 2003, alongside pitcher Glen Perkins, catcher Jeff Clement and pitcher Stephen Head, while a pitcher at Stanford University.
 He played four seasons professionally after being drafted by the Arizona Diamondbacks in the 4th round of the 2005 Major League Baseball Draft.
-He was 12-17 with a 5.14 ERA in 71 pro games.
+He was 12–17 with a 5.14 ERA in 71 pro games.